A Personal Journey on Intinction

 The separation of body and blood in the sacrifice of Christ has symbolic significance for the total destruction and death of Jesus.
 Leviticus 17:10-14 discusses the symbolism of life being in blood and the connection to the sacrificial system.
 Jesus fulfills what these sacrifices represent in his death, which the Lord’s Supper signifies.
 The separation of body and blood in death, and the elements being separated in the covenantal signifiers of God’s redemption in that death, are not arbitrary, but purposefully represent the church’s receiving of life from the blood separated from the body of Christ (cf. John 19:34).
 This argument was made by both John Owen and Herman Bavinck.
 Intinction muddies that symbolism by reuniting body and blood in its administration.
 Some have argued that intinction captures the sense of Jesus’ body being bloodied in his death, but the symbolism of the sacrament should be derived from scripturally prescribed imagery, not creative alternatives.

 The historical motivation for its initial return highlights one of its other problems: it moves back towards the practice of withholding the cup from the church.
 This was one reason intinction disappeared in the first place, and there’s no reason to move backwards on reformational principles on this point.
 While intinction was not practiced during the Reformation in the west, it was not unknown, and was addressed and rejected by several Reformers for all the above reasons.
-Intinction has never been introduced on biblical grounds, and that alone should be reason for it to be suspect.
+Intinction has never been introduced to the church on the grounds that it is the biblical form of administration, and that alone should be reason for it to be suspect.
 The cup should not wet the bread, but be drunk deeply by the people.

 The reasons I provided, along with pro-intinction objections and responses, can be found in greater detail in Walter Taylor’s irenic and forceful article ‘The Administration of Communion among Presbyterians’ and Lane Keister’s excellent paper on the history of practice along with a biblical and theological analysis.